 The location we’re looking at today is at the corner of Jones and West Roads in North West Houston.
 This location has a bit of a strange history, the plot that Food Town built on was originally owned by Safeway but was never developed.
 It was sold to Food Lion who finally built on it.
 It’s unclear if it was sold directly by Safeway or through Apple Tree, however, as Safeway continued to own properties in the Houston area such as the Dairy Plant before selling it to HEB it’s possible that they held onto the property.
 The outside of the building still resembles a Food Lion for the most part.
 It has a basic rectangular shape, with little to no building adornments.
 The Mission Style Arch and new paint were added by Food Town.

 Food Lion uses a very specific and easily identifiable entrance style.
-They have a single centered door which leads into the store, and a enclosed breezeway with doors on either side making a T shaped pathway from the doors.
+They have a single centered door that leads into the store, and an enclosed breezeway with doors on either side making a T-shaped pathway from the doors.
 Food Lion for the most part kept the exact same entrance.
-The only difference I could find, was that the interior door was removed.
+The only difference I could find was that the interior door was removed.
 The hardware was still bolted onto the door frame, but the doors themselves had been taken off.
 Based on the age of the radar motion detectors I would wager a guess that the doors broke, and were removed rather than replaced.

 This was likely the former bakery in the Food Lion.
-The tiles had non-slip grips, and there were wash down drains in the center.
+The tiles had non-slip grips, and there were wash-down drains in the center.
 The area is now being used to sell soda and beer, as Food Town doesn’t use on-site bakeries.
-This area still had an exposed cloest, and electrical panels left over from the bakery.
-To the left of this was the manager’s “cage” it was slightly lifted up to provide a better vantage point.
+This area still had an exposed closet, and electrical panels left over from the bakery.
+To the left of this was the manager’s “cage” which was slightly lifted up to provide a better vantage point.
 I’m not sure if that was added by Food Town, but it seems likely it was as all of their stores utilize the raised manager’s office.